-Scammer gets 50 months in genetic-testing Medicare fraud
+Fraudster who used ice cream to lure seniors is sentenced

 TRENTON, N.J.
-(AP) - A man who ran a Medicare fraud by using a purported charity to get senior citizens to submit to genetic testing has been sentenced to more than four years in prison.
+(AP) - A New Jersey man who defrauded Medicare by using the promise of ice cream to lure senior citizens into genetic testing was sentenced Friday to more than four years in prison.

-Seth Rehfuss had previously pleaded guilty to one count of conspiracy to commit health care fraud.
+Seth Rehfuss had pleaded guilty to one count of conspiracy to commit health care fraud.
+U.S. District Judge Ann Thompson also ordered Rehfuss to pay restitution of about $435,000 and forfeit more than $66,000.

-Prosecutors alleged the 44-year-old Somerset resident and others used a nonprofit, The Good Samaritans of America, to convince senior citizens to submit to genetic tests to guard against heart attacks, cancer and other illnesses.
+Prosecutors alleged the 44-year-old Somerset resident and others used a nonprofit, The Good Samaritans of America, to gain access to senior housing complexes where they would persuade residents to submit to genetic tests.

+Rehfuss would advertise he was serving free ice cream to lure residents to the presentations, according to a criminal complaint.
+The seniors were told the tests would help them guard against heart attacks, cancer and other illnesses.

-They paid health care providers to authorize the tests even though the providers hadn’t examined the patients.
+Rehfuss and his co-conspirators paid health care providers to authorize the tests even though the providers hadn’t examined the patients.
+Prosecutors alleged they found the providers by placing ads on Craigslist.

 The group allegedly defrauded Medicare out of $430,000 and made more than $100,000 in commissions from laboratories.

-Two others have pleaded guilty and are due to be sentenced this month.
+Forty-seven-year-old Sheila Kahl, of Ocean County, New Jersey, and 39-year-old Kenneth Johnson of Lorton, Virginia, also have pleaded guilty and are scheduled to be sentenced this month.

+According to the U.S. attorney’s office, the group had planned to expand the scheme to other states.

 Copyright © 2019 The Washington Times, LLC.